D-Hank/HomePage/index.md

 ## Thesis

-Porting and optimization of an atmospheric model core FV3 on GPU heterogeneous systems
+Porting and optimization of atmospheric model core FV3 on GPU heterogeneous systems

 ## Awards